AaronHeee/Bundle-MCR/README.md

 ![Introduction](./image/intro.jpg)

-This is the pytorch implementation of this paper [Bundle MCR: Towards Conversational Bundle Recommendation.]() Zhankui He, Handong Zhao, Tong Yu, Sungchul Kim, Fan Du, Julian McAuley.
+This is the pytorch implementation of this paper [Bundle MCR: Towards Conversational Bundle Recommendation.]()

+Zhankui He, Handong Zhao, Tong Yu, Sungchul Kim, Fan Du, Julian McAuley.
 16th ACM Conference on Recommender Systems (RecSys '22).
 Oral.

 **Arxiv version is on the way!**

 ## Bunt Implementation

 **NOTE: The details of all dataset processing (and more information) are in `Appendix.pdf`.**

-This is the example code for RecSys 2022 paper submission "Bundle MCR: Towards Conversational Bundle Recommendation" on dataset Steam.

 We use python 3.6 and other python dependencies are listed in `requirements.txt`, you can install them with `pip install -r requirements.txt`.